 Summary: Ballot Measure 117 changes Oregon law to give voters the option to rank candidates in order of preference using "ranked-choice voting" for specified federal and statewide offices starting January 1, 2028.
 Under current law, voters select only one candidate for most offices, and the candidate with the most votes wins, even if the candidate does not receive a majority of all the votes cast.
 With ranked-choice voting, voters may rank candidates for office in order of preference.
 Voters may choose to rank multiple candidates or only one candidate for each office, as well as write-in candidate(s).
 Votes are counted in rounds.
-In the first round, if a candidate receives a majority of highest-ranked votes in the first round, votes are automatically counted in additional rounds.
+In the first round, if a candidate receives a majority of highest ranked votes, the candidate wins.
+If no candidate receives a majority of highest-ranked votes in the first round, votes are automatically counted in additional rounds.
 The candidate receiving the fewest votes in each round is defeated and the defeated candidate's votes are assigned to the voter's next highest-ranked candidates.
 This process continues until a candidate receives a majority of votes.